workarea-commerce/workarea/docs/research/mongoid-upgrade-path.md

 The upgrade carries **medium-high risk** due to:
 1. 148 files using `update_attributes!` (deprecated/removed in Mongoid 8)
-2. Workarea's use of `Mongoid::QueryCache` (removed in Mongoid 9, renamed in 8)
+2. Workarea's use of `Mongoid::QueryCache` (deprecated in Mongoid 8; removed in Mongoid 9)
 3. Several Mongoid plugin dependencies with uncertain Mongoid 8+ compatibility (see below)

 **Recommended target: Mongoid 8.1.x** (latest 8.x stable, full Rails 7.0/7.1 support, stepping stone before 9.x).